amirreza8002/site/README.md

 create a file named `nginx.conf` at `compose/production/nginx` this file will be used as the main nginx conf file and should include all the confs needed, look at `compose/production/nginx/example_nginx.conf` for examples

+at `compose/production/nging/Dockerfile` lines 17 and 18, change the file names to your own domain name save origin ssl cert and key in these two files

+if you use origin CA certificate, save it as `compose/production/nginx/cloudflare.crt` otherwise delete line 19 at `compose/production/nginx/Dockerfile`, and lines 62 and 63 at example_nginx.conf